 Dark-eyed Juncos prefer to live in locations with maple, pine, spruce, fir, hickory, oak, cottonwood, and aspen trees.

 They breed in the forests of North America and live in elevations that range from 11,000 feet to sea level.
 During migration and in the winter, they’re less picky regarding their habitats.
 They’ll live in fields, open woodlands, gardens, parks, and roadsides.

 Dark-eyed Juncos have a large population, are widespread, and are commonly seen.
 It’s estimated that their population right now is 220 million.
 However, there was some decline in numbers between 1966 and 2019.
-The species has a Continental Concern Score of 8 out of 20; this makes them a low concern species.
+At the moment, they are a species of low concern.

 - The oldest bird of this species was at least eleven years and four months old.
 It was captured in West Virginia in 1991.
 It was recaptured and re-release in 2001, in the same state.